badsyntax/richardwillis.info/blog/monitor-nextjs-app-prometheus-nodejs.md

 We'll use these 2 tools to create a monitoring platform on a dokku server, and start to monitor our Next application metrics.

+## Preparing your server

+Adding a monitoring solution to your dokku server increases the required resources.
+You'll need more RAM and CPU.
+I settled on 4vCPU's and 8GB RAM hosted with Hetzner.

 ## Setting up dokku

-We'll be running 3 different dokku apps:
+We'll be running 5 different dokku apps:

-- Application container exposing metrics at `next-app:3000/metrics`
+- Application container (`next-app`)
+- Node-exporter container (`node-advisor`)
+- cAdvistor container (`cadvisor`)
-- Prometheus container that can read `next-app:3000/metrics`
+- Prometheus container (`prometheus`) that can read metrics from `next-app`, `node-advisor` & `cadvisor`
-- Grafana container that can read prometheus at `prometheus:9090`
+- Grafana container (`grafana`) that can read `prometheus`

 We'll be using a private docker network for cross-container communication.